 GeneCards Summary for PSMB11 Gene

 PSMB11 (Proteasome Subunit Beta 11) is a Protein Coding gene.
-Diseases associated with PSMB11 include Thymus Cancer.
-Among its related pathways are RET signaling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include threonine-type endopeptidase activity.
+Diseases associated with PSMB11 include Encapsulated Thymoma and Thymoma.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB8.